 The security firm will also build a large police station in the county, containing a two-storey office block and a custody suite with 30 cells.

-Ten other police forces in the country have expressed interest in becoming "strategic partners", which would see some of their services outsourced to the private security company.'New innovations'
+Ten other police forces in the country have expressed interest in becoming "strategic partners", which would see some of their services outsourced to the private security company.

 Mr Young said: "By taking over a range of support functions, G4S will contribute to the force's aim of being able to put 97% of its warranted officers in front-line roles by April.